louis-quaintance/ti-uiautomator/README.md

 See from the regex how you could put anything before the text 'takes screenshot "home"' e.g. When the user takes screenshot, Then the user takes screenshot etc etc

+The run script bundles up the tests, transfers them onto the device and runs them there.

 ###Common steps

 ```